MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 ##### Automatic Select on Derived Type

-If the target type of our request have some derived types which have automatic select property, then these property will show in the response if there is no `$select` query option, for example, request `localhost\odata\Users` will have the same response with `localhost\odata\Users?$select=Id,Name,SpecialUser/SpecialName` if the SpecinalName property in automatic select.
+If the target type of our request have some derived types which have automatic select property, then these property will show in the response if there is no `$select` query option, for example, request `localhost\odata\Users` will have the same response with `localhost\odata\Users?$select=Id,Name,SpecialUser/SpecialName` if the SpecialName property in automatic select.

 #### Select Attribute on Navigation Property